dekoza/mtgpl/docs/_sources/TSP.rst.txt

 :mtgtip:`Gemstone Caverns<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/9/4/94d74254-4750-4fb3-9e53-473a5f98b315.jpg?1562926487|https://scryfall.com/card/tsp/274/gemstone-caverns?utm_source=api>`
-   If Gemstone Caverns is in your opening hand and you're not playing first, you may begin the game with Gemstone Caverns on the battlefield with a luck counter on it.
+   If Gemstone Caverns is in your opening hand and you're not the starting player, you may begin the game with Gemstone Caverns on the battlefield with a luck counter on it.
 If you do, exile a card from your hand.

    |tap|: Add |colorless|.
 If Gemstone Caverns has a luck counter on it, instead add one mana of any color.